baltikaa9/ZXChatGPT/README.md

 Also, you should install the requirements using the command: `pip install -r requirements.txt`.

 Now you can launch the bot using the command `python main.py`.

+The contexts of the dialogs of each chat are stored in the `context.json` file.